dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Breadth-first search (redirect from BFS algorithm) Breadth-first search (BFS) is an algorithm for traversing or searching tree or graph data structures.
 It starts at the tree root (or some arbitrary node
 11 KB (1,453 words) - 22:20, 26 March 2019

-Exact algorithm
-research, exact algorithms are algorithms that always solve an optimization problem to optimality.
-Unless P = NP, such an algorithm cannot run in worst-case
-1 KB (122 words) - 21:27, 8 February 2018

 List of metaphor-based metaheuristics (redirect from Harmony search algorithm) ordered list of metaphor-based metaheuristics and swarm intelligence algorithms.
 Simulated annealing (SA) is a probabilistic technique inspired by a heat